larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 - the nervous system has a [[Bottom Up vs Top Down]] dual nature:
-  - reflexive system - unconscious actions, such as walking, that are controlled by the nervious system processing sensory information
+  - reflexive system - unconscious actions, such as walking, that are controlled by the nervious system processing sensory information, i.e. bottom-up
-  - reactive system - deliberate actions, such as catching a ball, that we result from our thoughts and perceptions
+  - reactive system - deliberate actions, such as catching a ball, that are directed by our thoughts and perceptions, i.e. top-down

 ### Focusing the Mind

 - reflexive actions consume less energy than reactive actions
   - e.g. taking a stroll vs filling out a questionnaire

 ### Emotions + The Chemicals of Emotions